 In one of our articles, we discussed how smartphones are posing a serious challenge to the point and shoot camera.

 There is no doubt that smartphones are becoming more and more powerful, and are now seen as a replacement, even to laptops.
 They can definitely take good pictures and come with several photo related apps.
 Besides, you can easily share them on the internet.

 Phones have gotten so good at taking photos that many users rarely bring along a stand-alone camera anymore.

-Of course, a phone is never going to replace a full-bodied, single-lens reflex camera, otherwise known as an SLR.
-There’s just no way to squeeze a powerful, SLR-type lens into the small body of a phone.
+Of course, a phone may not replace a full-bodied, single-lens reflex camera, otherwise known as an SLR yet.
 But many smartphones now match and even outperform point-and-shoot cameras.
 You’ll get good pictures with any high-end phone, but a few phones go beyond just good.